 The iSchool promotes the intellectual enrichment of students, faculty, and staff in a number of ways.
 Our guest lectures bring original thinkers to campus to showcase their research, promote scholarship, and address policy implications.
 The majority of these lectures are named in honor of influential leaders in the field of information science, furthering their contributions and keeping alive their legacies of excellence.
 All lectures are free and open to the public.

-The Gryphon Lecture series is hosted every spring semester by the Center for Children's Books and features a leading scholar in the field of youth and literature, media, and culture.
-Gryphon Lectures are free and open to students and the public.
+The Gryphon Lecture series is hosted every spring semester by The Center for Children's Books and features a leading scholar in the field of youth and literature, media, and culture.
 A reception to discuss issues raised, network across departments, and meet with the speaker follows each lecture.
 Illinois educators are eligible to receive CPDU recognition for participation.

-This biannual lecture series honors the career of Paul Otlet (1868-1944), a Belgian lawyer, bibliographer, internationalist, and pacifist.
-It brings to the iSchool select lecturers who are leaders in the field of library and information science to discuss the historical context and the present and future impacts of cutting-edge developments in the general field of information science and the information society.
+This biannual lecture series honors the career of Paul Otlet (1868-1944), a Belgian lawyer, bibliographer, internationalist, and pacifist who spent his life in building experimental “knowledge” institutions that he hoped might facilitate global access to information in a range of new formats.
+The Otlet Lecture brings to the iSchool select lecturers who are leaders in the field of library and information science to discuss the historical context and the present and future impacts of cutting-edge developments in the general field of information science and the information society.
 The lecture series is endowed jointly by Emeritus Professor W. Boyd Rayward and Eugene Garfield.